hartrock/RYT/Readme.txt

 Install
 -------

-Needed: a local web server.
+Needed: a local web server with PHP5.

 0. Repository: Use HEAD of master branch; git pull origin master, if not cloned just now.

-1. Config web server to work with PHP5 scripts: examples are in ConfigExamples/
+1. Config web server to work with PHP5 scripts and to have access to install
+directories: examples are in
+  ConfigExamples/
+; some info about used dirs is in ConfigExamples/config.src.example
 .

 2. Create your own config.src: